stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-Which uses the following new accessor on the sub-pass:
+Which uses a new accessor on the sub-pass:

 ```java
 Stream<Reference> attachments() {